K-theoretic classification of fermionic operator mixings in holographic conformal field theories: Acknowledgements

 \section{Acknowledgements}

 We thank Xiao-Gang Wen for the discussion on the issue of K-theory analysis of models in high energy physics.
-FLL is supported by Taiwan's NSC grants (grant NO. 100-2811-M-003-011 and 100-2918-I-003-008).
-We thank the support of NCTS.
+FLL is supported by Taiwan's Ministry of Science and Technology (MoST) grants (100-2811-M-003-011 and 100-2918-I-003-008).
+We thank the support of National Center for Theoretical Sciences (NCTS).